openlawteam/docs/docs/getting-started-overview/README.md

 ---
 meta:
   - name: description
-    content: We're excited to provide you the resources to integrate and build on the OpenLaw protocol.
+    content: [TODO update as necessary] We're excited to provide you the resources to integrate and build on the OpenLaw protocol.
 ---

+# Overview of Rest API, JavaScript and Scala Library

+_Everything below is existing content._

 # Getting Started